MicrosoftDocs/win32/desktop-src/Controls/lvm-settooltips.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_SETTOOLTIPS message

 Sets the tooltip control that the list-view control will use to display tooltips.
-You can send this message explicitly or use the [**ListView\_SetToolTips**](listview-settooltips.md) macro.
+You can send this message explicitly or use the [**ListView\_SetToolTips**](/windows/win32/Commctrl/nf-commctrl-listview_settooltips?branch=master) macro.

 ## Parameters